wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-goals-okr-coaching/includes/projects.md

 As you see, the conversation around projects is brief, but with a clear path toward next steps.
 Avoid spending too much time in creating, assigning, and delving deep into projects.

-We don't have a rubric for Projects as they aren't a core part of the OKR, however they're crucial in helping teams understand how the work will get done to enable OKR success.
+We don't have a rubric for projects as they aren't a core part of the OKR, however they're crucial in helping teams understand how the work will get done to enable OKR success.

 ## Scenario example